eisenzopf/qsip_specification/qsip_v1.0.md

 * Each server MUST present a valid TLS certificate for its domain
 * Certificates MUST be validated against trusted certificate authorities
 * Servers MAY implement additional authentication mechanisms using the FEDERATION message type
-* Once authenticated, servers exchange capability information including supported QSIP versions and features
+* Once authenticated, servers exchange capability information including supported QSRP versions and features

 ### 17.3.
 Message Routing